shnartho/python-dsa/README.md

 - **Min Heap:** A binary tree where the parent node is smaller than its children.
 - **Max Heap:** A binary tree where the parent node is larger than its children.

-### Hash Tables:
+### Trie:

-- A data structure that maps keys to values, allowing for efficient retrieval and insertion.
+- A tree-like data structure used for efficient storage and retrieval of strings.

 ### Graphs:

 - Graphs can come in various forms (e.g., directed, undirected) and are used for modeling relationships between entities.

-### Hash Maps and Sets:

-- **Hash Map:** A key-value store with constant-time average lookup.
-- **Hash Set:** A set of unique elements with constant-time average membership check.

-### Trie:

-- A tree-like data structure used for efficient storage and retrieval of strings.

 ### Disjoint Set (Union-Find):